SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 ### Introduction <a name="introduction"></a>

 In a previous blog [From Volatility to Maximum Drawdown](https://skybluerw.github.io/2023/10/15/max-drawdown.html), we delved into the widely quoted risk measure, maximum drawdown, exploring factors impacting it and uncovering pain points in its analysis and control.
-Following on the discussion, it's time to explore practical approaches for the explicit integration of drawdown management into a portfolio managemetn process.
+Following on the discussion, it's time to explore practical approaches for the explicit integration of drawdown management into a portfolio management process.

-The landscape of drawdown control is undeniably shaped by critical judgments made at pivotal moments of  market fluctuations and strategic shifts.
+The landscape of drawdown control is undeniably shaped by critical judgments made at pivotal moments of  market fluctuations and regime shifts.
 Often, a well-founded judgement regarding the efficacy of a strategy, even executed with basic rules in holding discipline, can shield investors reasonably from intolerable drawdowns.

-The explicit incorporation of drawdown control into portfolio construction brings additional advantages, particularly within a systematic portfolio management framework.
-Acting as a translator, this integration converts judgments into a consistent portfolio language, facilitating both ex-ante and post-attribution analyses - crucial for informed decision-making and continuous improvement.
-In scenarios where confident judgment is not viable, the explicit inclusion enables us to bridge the gap with backup plans rooted in clearly defined assumptions.
+While an explicit incorporation of drawdown control into portfolio construction brings additional advantages, particularly within a systematic portfolio management framework.
+This integration converts judgments into a consistent portfolio language, facilitating both ex-ante and post-attribution analyses - crucial for informed decision-making and continuous improvement.
+What's more, in scenarios where confident judgment is not viable, the explicit inclusion enables us to bridge the gap with backup plans rooted in clearly defined assumptions.

 With these benefits in mind, our focus in this blog turns to a journey of tool excavation, catering around the risky asset holding discipline pioneered by Grossman & Zhou (1993).
 This discipline advocates for investing a constant proportion of the largest acceptable loss in risky assets to maximize expected utility growth within the desired drawdown range.
 The optimal holding derived from this approach can serve as a reference for  leverage of the risky asset mix, whether on a regular basis or in response to significant deviations.